 But, that was not our destiny.

-In the Shadow is my first feature that I directed, co-wrote, and executive produced.
+In the Shadow (2011) is my first feature that I directed, co-wrote, and executive produced.
 It is shot in Culebra, Puerto Rico, and Austin, TX.
 It’s a psychological thriller about a healer dealing with the dark side of his gift.
 Danny Trejo plays a supporting role which was great fun for me, and a little nerve-wracking as I’d never directed a celebrity before.
-It was distributed by Devolver Digital and can still be seen on iTunes, Amazon, VHZ, Vimeo, by clicking this link.
+It was distributed by Devolver Digital until 2018.

 The film I did after this is a long-format short called What’s the Use?
 (2015), which I directed and co-produced only.
 It was written by the late Jason Tremblay, a playwright from the Austin, Texas community.
 This a black comedy about a teenage girl who goes on a manhunt to save her junkie father from a dangerous loan shark.
 The film uses mixed media, animation, motion graphics, and unusual editing techniques, and as a result, is a film that really takes the medium of narrative film to an entirely different place.
 In some ways, it reminds me of Daisies by Vera Chytilova (1966).

 I’ll be honest.
 These films are not great.
 Not great at all.
 But what they did do was allow me the invaluable process of making big mistakes.
 There just isn’t a better way to learn and improve than to just jump in and get your hands dirty, and fuck up a lot.
 A LOT.
 There was a great TED Talk with a speaker whose name has left me, but he said something I will never forget: It rarely is our actions we regret, but our inactions that we do.